 Days, Weeks, Years?
 Scientists Say Hawaii's Erupting Volcano Has No End In Sight

-The eruption at Hawaii's Kilauea Volcano continues.
+The eruption at Hawaii's Kilauea volcano continues.
 The lava has now destroyed at least 35 structures and covered the equivalent of more than 75 football fields.

-Scientists have been tracking this event since it started last week – but there are still big unanswered questions, the biggest of which is when this will end.
+Scientists have been tracking this event since it started last week — but there are still big unanswered questions, the biggest of which is when it will end.

-Scientists don't know what started this latest event but there are two possibilities, says Stovall: "Either there's an increase in magma supply, or something blocked the system, something blocked the pathway out of the system."
+Scientists don't know what started this latest event, but there are two possibilities, says Stovall: "Either there's an increase in magma supply, or something blocked the system, something blocked the pathway out of the system."

-In other words — suddenly more molten rock shot up from deep inside the Earth, or there was a clog.
-Whatever the cause, the pressurized magma has to go somewhere.
+In other words, suddenly more molten rock shot up from deep inside the Earth, or there was a clog.
+Whatever the cause, the pressurized magma had to go somewhere.
 It turned away from the crater, heading underground, flowing into spaces between the rocks along what's known as the volcano's East Rift Zone.

-That set off a series of earthquakes, including a 6.9-magnitude temblor that hit on Friday and could be felt across the island.
+That set off a series of earthquakes, including a 6.9 magnitude temblor that hit on Friday and could be felt across the island.
 Stovall said that by tracking the earthquakes and deformations in the ground, they could see the direction the magma was heading.

 "Honestly it was pretty frightening to see where the magma was going," says Stovall.
-That's because it was headed towards a lush residential area — Leilani Estates, where more than 1,700 people were ordered to evacuate.
-Video on social media shows lava gushing out, destroying homes and causing havoc.
+That's because it was headed toward a lush residential area — Leilani Estates, where more than 1,700 people were ordered to evacuate.
+Video posted on social media by Demian Barrios shows flaming lava gushing out, destroying a road.

-Here's why the lava rips apart the ground, according to Denison University volcanologist Erik Klemetti: "It's like a leaky pipe or a burst pipe, where the magma is moving down the conduit system and it just reaches a point where the pressure builds enough that you start cracking the surface above."
+Here's why the lava rips apart the ground, says Denison University volcanologist Erik Klemetti: "It's like a leaky pipe or a burst pipe, where the magma is moving down the conduit system and it just reaches a point where the pressure builds enough that you start cracking the surface above."

 There are now at least 12 of these fissures in the ground as of Tuesday in and around Leilani Estates, according to Hawaii's civil defense.

 Scientists are tracking earthquakes and the composition of gas coming out of the cracks in the ground, which hints at whether the eruption will intensify.
-But what will happen longer term is much more difficult to predict, says Bill Chadwick, a volcanologist at NOAA.
+But what will happen longer-term is much more difficult to predict, says Bill Chadwick, a volcanologist at NOAA.

 "We can't really peer through the ground and see it exactly in all its details and intricacies," Chadwick says.
 Scientists can't predict when this eruption will end.
 "It could last days, weeks, years.
 All that's possible.
-It's hard to say unfortunately."
+It's hard to say, unfortunately."

-This makes it unique from other natural hazards like hurricanes or tornadoes, where there is a clear end point, Stovall says.
+This makes it unique compared with other natural hazards like hurricanes or tornadoes, where there is a clear endpoint, Stovall says.

 "Volcanoes will build up pressure, and then they'll release that pressure in eruption, and then they'll pause," says Stovall.
 "And then they'll build up pressure again and release the pressure in another eruption and then they'll pause again."